jordigarciacodina/feelyoga/README.md

-# feelyoga
+# Memberships Starter
-Feelyoga Genesis Child Theme
+## This is the Memberships Starter Genesis Child Theme